futurice/project-handover-checklist/README.md

-# project-handover-checklist (DRAFT)
+# project-handover-checklist

 ## Handover

-When new people come to project, or especially people replaced in project for any reason, good handover should be made.
+When new people come to project, people replaced in project, or project moved to another team - good handover should be made.
 Why?
 * Reduce handover time.
-* Make clear for us and customer how handover will affect schedules/communication/budget.
+* Make clear for everyone how handover will affect schedules/communication/budget.
 * Reduce risks of post-handover work.
 * Ensure good confidence for new members.

 Handover in not a task and is not instant.
 Handover is always a project.
 And it should be planned and executed like a project.

-### How to use
+### How to use this template

 It could be used in physical or digital way: